Band of Horses + Dinosaur Jr.

 Tickets

-- $35 lawn GA ($40 day of show)
+- $36 lawn GA

-- $80 lawn GA 4-pack ($20 per ticket)
+- $100 lawn GA 4-pack ($25 per ticket)

 About Band of Horses

 There might be no other band that was able to channel the generational anxiety in those early millennial years and turn it into such powerful and inclusive art quite like Band of Horses.
 Band of Horses fashioned gorgeously ragged epics, Ben Bridwell’s high-flying vocals and eccentric enunciation floating like a specter that felt like a prelude to a dream.
-Full of profundity, truth, and sometimes just homespun advice on how to live, Band of Horses songs have become anthems and touchstones for fans.
+Full of profundity, truth, and sometimes just homespun advice on how to live, Band of Horses songs have become anthems and touchstones for fans — meditations on change, longing, and what a person will do to make things right.
+And what you do when you can’t.

 Know Before You Go